hdatteln/shoppingListBot/HowTo.md

 });
 ```

 Now, when clicking the 'launch' button in the bot's message, the new modal should be opened.
-Since the modal has a Submit button, we can tie that one again to a slackInteractions action;
+Since the modal has a Submit button, we can tie that once again to a slackInteractions action;
 For this, we need to add a `callback_id` property to the modal json:

 ```